A brand strategist who spent the last decade getting ready for this one.

 Bringing together the fundamental principles of a traditional education in branding and the real-world adaptability required in a post-digital era.

 With over a decade of expertise in brand strategy, I bring a dynamic blend of formal education and hands-on experience.
-Grounded in an MSc in International Marketing and Brand Management from Lund University (2013) and a Mini MBA in Brand Management from Mark Ritson’s Marketing Week (2023), I’ve navigated diverse, international landscapes that prepared me for the disruptive forces reshaping brands today.
+Grounded in an MSc in International Marketing and Brand Management from Lund University and a Mini MBA in Brand Management from Mark Ritson’s Marketing Week (rare programs that treat branding with academic rigor and zero fluff), I’ve navigated diverse, international landscapes that prepared me for the disruptive forces reshaping brands today.

 My core beliefs